yuxiaoba/my-wowchemy-site/content/publication/gied22/index.md

 publication: In *37th IEEE/ACM International Conference on Automated Software Engineering (CCF A)*
 publication_short: In *ASE'22 (CCF A)*

-abstract: With the ever increasing
+abstract: With the ever increasing.

 # Summary.
 An optional shortened abstract.
 summary: This paper proposes a novel system, named GIED, which is a method to automatically analyze the cascading effect of availability issues in online systems.
 GIED enables the extraction of graph-based issue representations.
 This representation includes both the issue symptoms and affected service attributes.
 A neural network is used to perform incident detection.
 Finally, the PageRank algorithm is used to locate the root cause of the incident.